This is part of a series on “leaky gut” (intestinal permeability). In the first, I talked about what leaky gut is and 11

 Dr. Alessio Fasano, the chair of pediatric gastroenterology at Massachuesetts General Hospital looks at Celiac disease as a model of auto-immune conditions; The three underlying factors these conditions share are:

 Less than 10% of those with the genetic disposition for the development of auto-immunity progress to a pre-disease state, illustrating the importance of other causal factors besides a person’s genetics.
 Leaky gut and environmental triggers, such as gluten, are two of these key factors.
-Indeed, research has show that increased intestinal permeability often precedes the development of auto-immune diseases.
+Indeed, research has show that increased intestinal permeability often precedes the development of auto-immune conditions.

 Why monkeys don’t develop auto-immune diseases…